microsoft/PowerToys/doc/devdocs/localization.md

 </Target>
 ```

-This event runs a script which generates a resource.h and ProjName.rc in the `Generated Files` folder using the strings in all the resx files along with the existing information in resource.base.h and ProjName.base.rc.
-The script can be found [here](https://github.com/microsoft/PowerToys/blob/main/tools/build/convert-resx-to-rc.ps1).
-The script uses [resgen](https://docs.microsoft.com/dotnet/framework/tools/resgen-exe-resource-file-generator#Convert) to convert the resx file to a string table expected in the .rc file format.
-When the resources are added to the rc file the `IDS_` prefix is added and resource names are in upper case (as it was originally).
+This event runs a script which generates a _resource.h_ and _ProjName.rc_ in the `Generated Files` folder using the strings in all the resx files along with the existing information in _resource.base.h_ and _ProjName.base.rc_.
+The script can be found [in this file](https://github.com/microsoft/PowerToys/blob/main/tools/build/convert-resx-to-rc.ps1).
+The script uses [resgen](https://docs.microsoft.com/dotnet/framework/tools/resgen-exe-resource-file-generator#Convert) to convert the resx file to a string table expected in the rc file format.
+When the resources are added to the .rc file the `IDS_` prefix is added and resource names are in upper case (as it was originally).
 Any occurrences of `"` in the string resource is escaped as `""` to prevent build errors.
 The string tables are added to the rc file in the following format:

 ```cpp
     #if !defined(AFX_RESOURCE_DLL) || defined(AFX_TARG_ENU)